awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-edge-permissions.md

 + Action: `iam:PassRole` on `all AWS resources`
 + Action: `cloudfront:ListDistributionsByLambdaFunction` on `all AWS resources`

-#### Service\-Linked Role Permissions for CloudFront Logger<a name="slr-permissions-cloudfront-logger"></a>
+#### Service\-linked role permissions for CloudFront logger<a name="slr-permissions-cloudfront-logger"></a>

 This service\-linked role allows CloudFront to push log files into your CloudWatch account, to help you to debug Lambda@Edge validation errors\.

-The AWSServiceRoleForCloudFrontLogger service\-linked role trusts the following service to assume the role:
+The AWSServiceRoleForCloudFrontLogger service\-linked role trusts the following service to assume the role: `logger.cloudfront.amazonaws.com`
-+ `logger.cloudfront.amazonaws.com`

 The role permissions policy allows Lambda@Edge to complete the following actions on the specified resources:
 + Action: `logs:CreateLogGroup` on `arn:aws:logs:*:*:log-group:/aws/cloudfront/*`
 + Action: `logs:CreateLogStream` on `arn:aws:logs:*:*:log-group:/aws/cloudfront/*`
 + Action: `logs:PutLogEvents` on `arn:aws:logs:*:*:log-group:/aws/cloudfront/*`

 You must configure permissions to allow an IAM entity \(such as a user, group, or role\) to delete the Lambda@Edge service\-linked roles\.
-For more information, see [Service\-Linked Role Permissions](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html#service-linked-role-permissions) in the *IAM User Guide*\.
+For more information, see [Service\-linked role permissions](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html#service-linked-role-permissions) in the *IAM User Guide*\.

-### Creating Service\-Linked Roles for Lambda@Edge<a name="create-slr"></a>
+### Creating service\-linked roles for Lambda@Edge<a name="create-slr"></a>

 You don’t typically manually create the service\-linked roles for Lambda@Edge\.
 The service creates the roles for you automatically in the following scenarios:
 + When you first create a trigger, the service creates a role, AWSServiceRoleForLambdaReplicator, if the role doesn’t already exist, that allows Lambda to replicate Lambda@Edge functions to AWS Regions\.